rig0/MPN-Mod-Manager/README.md

 ##--------------------MPN Mod Manager by RamboRigs--------------------

-#####Version 1.0.0 (Initial Release)
+**v1.1.0** Added "Play" button that launches Madden

+v1.0.0 Initial Release

 **How to install:**

-1. Extract "MPN-Mod-ManagerV1.0.0.zip"
+1. Extract "MPN-Mod-ManagerV1.1.0.zip"

-2. Move "Manager" folder to "Documents/Madden NFL 08/Mods/"
+2. Move "Manager" folder to "Documents/Madden NFL 08/Mods/" (Replace files if updating)

 3. For easy accessibility you can do do either one of the three: